How to Collect Memory Disk Usage By Using CloudWatch Agent

 CloudWatch Agent Config File Path

-After you finish the CloudWatch agent setup wizard, it'll create a JSON config file at the following location.
+After you finish the CloudWatch agent setup wizard, it will create a JSON config file at the following location.

 /opt/aws/amazon-cloudwatch-agent/bin/config.json